AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 Version |release|
 -----------------

-- text new waypoint reference module in :ref:`waypointReference`.
+- new waypoint reference module in :ref:`waypointReference`.
 It can be used to read an attitude maneuver from a set of waypoints on a text file, likely generated outside Basilisk.

 Version 2.0.1